BLavery/SAMD21-M0-Mini/README.md

 I propose that a user LED (or two?) is WAY more useful than TX/RX indicator LEDs.

-Another missing hardware connection is MCU pins PB22 and PB23, which on the full-size real Arduino Zero are connected to onboard debug hardware (missing).
+Another missing hardware connection is MCU pins PB22 and PB23, which on the full-size real Arduino Zero are connected to onboard debug hardware (missing, despite most Chinese advertisers still praising Arduino Zero's included debugger!).
 This is no big deal.

 ## What software?